av1155/av1155/README.md

 I'm currently pursuing a B.S. in Computer Science with a Minor in Mathematics at the University of Miami 🎓, originally from 🇪🇸.
 I have a strong passion for technology and programming.

 Currently, I'm focused on expanding my skills in Java and Python.
 I'm proficient in several programming languages, including Python, Java, C/C++, JavaScript, HTML, CSS, Bash, and Lua.
 I'm also well-versed in Git for version control.
+I also enjoy working from the terminal, deeply dedicated to my Neovim configuration!

+I'm passionate about maintaining a highly efficient development environment.
+Key tools in my toolkit include Kitty, Neovim, Tmux, Lazygit, Miniforge, Homebrew, and Oh My Zsh, along with a [custom bootstrap script](https://gitfront.io/r/av1155/19cAs3DhXmSD/.dotfiles/) for quick environment setup and maintenance.

 I'm open to collaboration and always interested in connecting with fellow developers.
 If you're looking to collaborate on projects or discuss tech-related topics, feel free to reach out.

 In addition to coding, I have experience with tools like Flask, PyTorch, TensorFlow, Git, Docker, and Jupyter.
 I'm comfortable working on both Unix and Windows operating systems.

-I'm a native/bilingual speaker of both Spanish and English, which facilitates effective communication in diverse environments.

 🤝 If you're interested in connecting with me or collaborating on a project, feel free to reach out!
 You can find me on [LinkedIn](https://linkedin.com/in/andrea-venti).